Pricing ASICs for Cryptocurrency Mining

+In contrast to using the expected rewards as captured by the hashprice, we advance a more nuanced approach for evaluating cryptocurrency mining hardware, such as \glspl{ASIC} that accounts for risk attitudes regarding the exchange rate.
+Risk attitudes are subjective, and hard to measure but are reflected in the exchange rate itself.
+We utilize tools from financial option pricing to incorporate the market's risk attitude into the ASIC pricing model.

+Specifically, we show that using publicly available information about the market (such as the interest-rate) and information about the efficiency of hardware (such as hash rate and power consumption of each device), one can derive a \emph{correct} price for the hardware.
+This price is correct in the sense that any other price creates \emph{arbitrage} and thus allows market forces to earn a risk-free profit.

+Then, we construct an investment portfolio of tokens and bonds which \emph{imitates} an \gls{ASIC} and provides the same profits as a given mining machine.
+This portfolio has the same price as the correct price of the machine which it imitates.
+We empirically evaluate such imitating portfolios over historical data and show that they earn more than the corresponding \glspl{ASIC}, while costing less.

-A na\"ive approach to pricing mining hardware takes into account future \emph{expected} costs and gains.
-We emphasize, that such approaches, even if they account for future valuations of the currency, and for increases in mining competition, are inherently flawed.
-We claim that ASICs are functionally equivalent to a bundle of options that allow their owners to exchange electricity for coins at different points in time.
+To obtain the correct price and an imitating portfolio which has an equal cost, we prove \glspl{ASIC} are equivalent to a bundle of \emph{financial options} that allow their owners to exchange electricity for coins at different points in time.